sherlock-audit/2025-06-notional-exponent-judging/README.md

 ### Mitigation

 For LST's override the `getWithdrawRequestValue` function

+## Discussion

+**T-Woodward**

+Valuation inaccuracy is negligible here.

+A fix for a different issue disables borrowing directly from Morpho - that will fully neuter any threat due to this issue.
+Users won't be able to take advantage of a higher collateral value by borrowing directly from Morpho or borrowing through Notional because their Notional tx would revert due to an existing withdrawal request.
+Finally, if a user should be eligible for liquidation based on their "true" collateral value, but is not currently, anyone can call finalizeRequestManual which will switch over their valuation methodology to the true value.

 # Issue M-7: Rounding discrepancy between `MorphoLendingRouter::healthFactor` and `Morpho::repay` causes position migration failures